xijo/betterplace_apidocs/README.md

 ### Error Messages

-If an error occurs, a JSON response messages is returned with a `name` and `reason` (optional).
+If an error occurs, a JSON response message is returned with a `name` and `reason` (optional).
-Clients that use the betterplace.org-staging-environment will also see a `backtrace` and `message` property.
+Clients that use the betterplace.org staging environment will also see a `backtrace` and `message` property.

 Example: